avigupta10/House-Party/README.md

 Django React Application with Spotify API

-1. User can authenticate our application to access their data with a certain scope
+1. User can authenticate with our application to access their data with a certain scope

-2. After the user has logged in and granted authorization we obtain access/refresh tokens
+2. After the user has logged in and granted authorization, we obtain the access/refresh tokens

 3. User access token is used to make requests to the Spotify API